sst/sst/www/docs/auth.md

 The `useSession` hook can be called in any part of your API.
 :::

-Note that, to use the `useSession` hook you'll need to wrap your Lambda handler with the SST `Handler` function.
+Note that, to use the `useSession` hook you'll need to wrap your Lambda handler with the SST `ApiHandler` function.

 <details>
 <summary>Behind the scenes</summary>